toggledbits/DeusExMachina/README.md

 ### Additional Documentation ###

+#### Installation ####

+The plugin is installed in the usual way:

+* On UI7, go to Apps in the left navigation, and click on "Install Apps".
+Search for "Deus Ex Machina II" (make sure you include the "II" at the end to get the UI7-compatible version), and then click the
+"Details" button in its listing of the search results.
+From here, simply click "Install" and wait for the install to complete.
+A full refresh of the UI is necessary (e.g. Ctrl-F5 on Windows) after installation.

+* On UI5, click on APPS in the top navigation bar, then click "Install Apps".
+Search for "Deus Ex Machina".
+The search results will show "Deus Ex Machina" and "Deus Ex Machina II".
+At this time, it is recommended that you install the legacy version only on UI5 (unless you want to help me test the new version), which is "Deus Ex Machina".
+Click on the "Details" button, and then click "Install".
+Once the install completes, one or more full refreshes of the browser (e.g. Ctrl-F5 on Windows) will be necessary.

+Once you have installed the plugin and refreshed the browser, you can proceed to device configuation.

+#### Simple Configuration ####

+Deus Ex Machina's "Configure" tab allows you to set up the set of lights that should be controlled, and the time at which DEM should begin shutting lights off to simulate the house occupants going to sleep.

+The "Lights Out" time is a time, expressed in 24-hour HH:MM format, that is the time at which lights should begin shutting off.
+This time should be after sunset.
+Keep in mind that sunset is a moving target, and at certain times of year in some places can be quite late, so a Lights Out time of 20:15, for example, may be too early.
+The lights out time can be a time after midnight.

+Selecting the lights to be controlled is a simple matter of clicking the check boxes.
+Lights on dimmers cannot be set to values less than 100% in the current version of the plugin.
+Because the operating cycle of the plug-in is random, any controlled light may be turned on and off several times during the cycling period (between sunset and Lights Out time).

 #### Control by Scene ####

 As of version 2.0 and on UI7, DeusExMachina can be enabled or disabled like a light switch in scenes, through the regular graphical interface (no Lua required).